JonathanM2ndoza/Nginx-Docker-Spring-Boot/README.md

 ### Configure the values of file application.properties for Spring Boot and Tomcat

-They are the same data added in the Database Dockerfile.
+They are the same data added in the Database Dockerfile, do not change the server name.

 *Path: /configuration/src/main/resources/*